iam-pratap/Concepts/jenkins/jenkins.md

 username --> ubuntu

-private key --> enter directly and add private key save select > ubuntu(ubuntu-key)
+private key --> enter directly and add private key then save

+select > ubuntu(ubuntu-key)

 host key verification strategy ---> non verifying verification strategy

 save it

-go to dashboard > democicd
+Go to dashboard > job-name

-agent any to agent { label: "vinod" }
+Change the label from agent any to agent { label "vinod" }